Starting to look back a lot more.

 Having built a good reputation in the fitness and dietetics communities, I was invited to speak in the corporate wellness context to the upper management of companies such as the Pfizer and Tesco.
 Although these speaking gigs only happen a few times per year, they pay $1000-2000 for less than 2 hours of lecture.
 It has crossed my mind to actively pursue a career in corporate wellness presentations because of the high pay per unit of time.
 However, I’d rather keep speaking engagements as occasional events rather than having a lifestyle involving a lot of dressing up and a hectic travel schedule.
 Sorry folks, but I’m very happy at home at the computer, close to my family, dressed in shorts and a t-shirt.

-Writing: the final frontier (for me)
+Writing, speaking, & research: the final frontier (for me)?

 At some point back in 2006, Lyle McDonald told me that with all the knowledge I had, I needed to write a book.
 After some deliberating, I decided to go for it, and Girth Control was completed in early 2007.
 In a very ironic twist, Lyle’s mentioning of a factual mistake I made in the book (which was corrected immediately) gave me the impetus to start my research review.
 My aim was to create a vehicle that forced me to stay entrenched in the current research to a ridiculous degree.
 I will say with zero reservation that AARR is the project I’m most passionate about.
 It allows me to combine scientific research findings with ongoing client experience for the benefit of other fitness practitioners and serious enthusiasts.
 If that sounds too much like a gratuitous plug, consider it a dead-honest one.